danieleperuzzi/enhanced-functions/README.md

 [RetrySupplier][retry-supplier] is a functional interface that has the same signature of the standard java [Supplier][java-supplier] interface but has the ability to thrown exceptions - more formerly Throwables.
 In addiction this interface provides methods to retry itself a defined number of times or for a certain amount of time before it throws an exception.
+Every time an attempt is performed with failure outcome a message is printed through a logging interface.
+For further information see [Logging](#Logging).
 <br>
-This interface is useful when performing operations that may thrown an exception and reiterate them until success.
+This interface is useful to reiterate operations that may throw an exception until they will succeed.

 **retry**